-What can we learn from the small decisions and compromises that people in the Bible made and what happened as a result?
+What can we learn from the small decisions and compromises that people in the Bible made?

 Genesis 33 & 34

-Have you ever thought about how “small things” can set the course of our lives, sometimes in ways we never intended.
+Have you ever thought about how “small things” can set the course of our lives?

 In chapter 33 Jacob, now called Israel, continued on toward home after the reunion with his brother Esau after twenty plus years.
-But on his way, Jacob set up temporary homes first in Succoth and then in Shechem.
+But on his way, Jacob set up temporary homes first in Succoth and then in a town named Shechem.

-Genesis 34 contains a very sad story.
-Jacob’s daughter Dinah had decided to go into town “to see the daughters of the land.”
+In chapter 34 Jacob’s daughter Dinah had decided to go into town “to see the daughters of the land.”
 She ended up being raped, which in turn, lead to the brutal slaughter of all the men in the city of Shechem.
-Even though Shechem, the young man who raped her, professed his love for and desire to marry her afterwards, it didn’t change what was done.
+Even though Shechem, the young man who raped her, professed his love for and desire to marry her afterward, it didn’t change what had been done.